Robust gene prioritization for Dietary Restriction via Fast-mRMR Feature Selection techniques: Conclusions and Future Work

 \section{Conclusions and Future Work}

-Fast-mRMR effectively reduced dimensionality, producing more compact and interpretable models with fewer, non-redundant, and more relevant features.
-The GO+PathDIP configuration achieved statistically significant improvements, proving that, after feature selection, combining both biological sources with common genes becomes effective.
-Moreover, the method reduced training cost and enabled greener, more scalable inference, confirming that feature selection is a key step for reliable gene prioritization.
+This study integrates Fast-mRMR into gene prioritization pipelines and proves its effectiveness in filtering out biological noise of high-dimensional omics data.
+We obtain compact, interpretable models with superior prioritization performance and reduced computational costs, aligning with sustainable and democratic Green AI principles.

+Our results in the prioritization of Dietary Restriction genes also show that robust feature selection is the critical enabler that unlocks the synergy between heterogeneous biological data sources, turning a previously detrimental increase in dimensionality into a statistically significant performance gain.

+Crucially, while validated on Dietary Restriction as a proof-of-concept, this methodology is domain-agnostic.
+The findings confirm that reducing redundancy leads to reliable gene prioritization in high-dimensional tasks, as long as domain expertise is available to validate the biological relevance of the results.

-Future work will focus on extending the method to additional omics sources such as GTEx and Coexpression data, integrating Fast-mRMR with PU Learning to enhance negative instance selection, and developing interpretable tools for exploring the biological meaning of selected features and top-ranked genes.
+Future work will focus on applying this methodology to other biological processes of interest, and the integration of Fast-mRMR with PU Learning to refine negative instance selection and thus further improve prioritization performance.